acedev1/SugarRecord/README.md

 - NSManagedObjectIDs and move objects between contexts
 - Not referencing objects

-## Developers tips
-### Documentation generation
-- The project has a target that uses `appledoc` to generate the documentation from the docs comments
-- The best way to follow the docummentation patters is using the plugin for XCode VVDocumenter
-- If you want to update the documentation you have to install appledoc in your OSX, `brew install appledoc`
-- Once installed build the app in the **Documentation** target

 ## Notes
 SugarRecord is hardly inspired in **Magical Record**.
 We loved its structure and we brought some of these ideas to SugarRecord CoreData stack but using sugar Swift syntax and adding more useful methods to make working with CoreData easier.